 So, if you have not planned your day yet, for historical and cultural investigations and of course for some fun, visit Buckingham Palace.

-Hotels near Buckingham Palace
+Hotel Accommodation near Buckingham Palace

 Buckingham Palace is located about 10min walk from Georgian House Hotel and about 10min walk from Big Ben and the Houses of Parliament.